How Not to Wreck Your Liver

-Get tested for and vaccinated against hepatitis.
-Because hepatitis often doesn't cause symptoms, you can have it for years without knowing it.
-If you think you've been exposed, talk to your doctor about being tested.
-Baby boomers in particular are urged to get tested for hepatitis C. There are vaccines for hepatitis A and hepatitis B.
+Get tested for hepatitis.
+Because it often doesn't cause symptoms, you can have it for years and not know it.
+If you think you've had contact with the virus, talk to your doctor to see if you need a blood test.

 Don't touch or breathe in toxins.
-Cleaning products, aerosol products, insecticides, chemicals, and additives in cigarettes contain toxins that can damage liver cells.
+Cleaning products, aerosol products, insecticides, chemicals, and additives in cigarettes have chemicals that can damage your liver.
 Avoid direct contact with them, and don't smoke.

 Be careful with herbs and dietary supplements.
-Herbal remedies, herbal combinations, and dietary supplements aren't subject to the same approval process as medications, and some can harm the liver.
-A few that have caused liver problems are cascara, chaparral, comfrey, kava kava, and ephedra.
+Some can harm your liver.
+A few that have caused problems are cascara, chaparral, comfrey, kava, and ephedra.

 In recent years, some herbs and supplements have hit the market that say they restore the liver, including milk thistle seed, borotutu bark, and chanca piedra.
 Be wary of those claims.
 "There's never been any high-quality evidence that any of these promotes liver health," Chung says.
 Some may even cause harm.